digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/domains/fabric.rst

 Reliability
 ===========

-:ref:`Seamless fail-over for synchronizer entities <fail-over-domain-req>` The sequencer can be deployed in a multi-writer and multi-reader topology (i.e. multiple sequencer nodes for the same synchronizer) to achieve high availability.
+:ref:`Seamless fail-over for sync domain entities <fail-over-domain-req>` The sequencer can be deployed in a multi-writer and multi-reader topology (i.e. multiple sequencer nodes for the same sync domain) to achieve high availability.
 Since all Fabric sequencer nodes run on top of the same Fabric ledger, they will all see the same data and does not matter which sequencer is being used to write to and read from.

-   Additionally the Fabric sequencer node is backed by a database that caches the data read from the Fabric ledger such that in case of a crash it won't have to read the whole blockchain again.
-Instead it just needs to start reading the blocks from where it has last processed.
+   Additionally, the Fabric sequencer node is backed by a database that caches the data read from the Fabric ledger such that in case of a crash it does not have to read the whole blockchain again.
+It just needs to start reading the blocks from where it last processed.
 The app also supports crash recovery.

    On the client side, round-robin load balancing is used such that if one of the